CodeboxIDE/codebox/README.md

 ![Image](../master/docs/assets/base.png?raw=true)

 Codebox is a complete and extensible Cloud IDE.
 It cans runs on any unix machines (Linux, Mac OS X).
+It is an open source component of [Codebox.io](https://www.codebox.io) (Cloud IDE as a Service).

 ## Why is CodeBox great?

 * Easy to run
 * Fully web IDE
 * Collaborative: Boxes are natively collaborative (code editor, terminals, ...)
-* Extensible: Codebox is build on a very modular architecture
+* Extensible: Codebox is build on top of a very modular architecture

 ## How to use it?